transportenergy/ipcc-ar6-wg3-ch10/README.rst

 Additional figures
 ==================
-These are for author reference, annexes, or potential inclusion in the draft.
+These would be for author reference, annexes, or potential inclusion in the draft:

+- Passenger (global, by region):
+- vehicle/capita,
+- Mode share
+- Vehicle type share
+- Schafer mode shift: historical trend and the trends for the transitions**

+  - New mobility (AV-shared, AV-single occupancy)**

+- EV penetration vs. policy target

+  - Electrification of everything (EV, trucks, shipping, aviation)**

+- NDCs (2nd order draft)**

+** = Needs more heavy lifting from summaries of bottom-up models.

 Running the code
 ================